abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

 ## Configuring Multiple Databases in Django

-From this point on, I'm going to assume that you have a Postgres cluster with at least one replica running somewhere -- either one you configured yourself, my example Django project running via Docker, or a managed database service.
+From this point on, I'm going to assume that you have a Postgres cluster with a primary database and at least one replica running somewhere -- either a cluster you configured yourself, my example Django project running via Docker, or a managed database service.

 Your next step is to configure Django so that it knows about your replicas.
-The goal here is for the primary to handle read and write queries, while your replicas handle _only_ reads.
+The goal here is for the primary to handle write queries, while your replicas handle reads.

 The first thing you'll do is add the replicas to the `DATABASES` setting.
 Here is what my example app looks like -- note that this example uses a single replica: